5l1v3r1/BaseQuery/README.md

     - Open up a terminal in the BaseQuery directory.
     - Type ./install.sh to install all of the resources needed ( You only need to do this once )
     - Type ./run.sh to start the program
-    - **Note that if you are using a laptop make sure it is plugged in.
-Importing databases uses A LOT of processing power and will make the import 4 times faster on average!**
 1. Follow the instructions on the screen
     - That's it, enjoy!
     - Contact me with any issues.

+## Common Errors
+1. **Note that if you are using a laptop make sure it is plugged in.
+Importing databases uses A LOT of processing power and will make the import 4 times faster on average!**

+1. **Do NOT try to run BaseQuery in a Linux sub-system of Windows you will experience problems.
+Run in an Ubuntu VM!**

+***

 ### Import Times Based on Hardware Specifics